-For a long time in my work I felt something illusive driving me forward.
-I felt I was on the trail of something, in various jobs, however I always eventually felt a deep restlessness.
-But now, with focus on my inner journey and making sculpture full time that restlessness is gone and I feel deeply alive.
+For a long time in my work, I felt something illusive driving me forward.
+I felt I was on the trail of something, in various jobs, however, I always eventually felt a deep restlessness.
+But now, with a focus on my inner journey and making sculpture full time that restlessness is gone and I feel more and more alive.

 I make sculpture as an expression of the bubbling up inside.
 It comes out of me somewhere down deep and it’s always about making something very specific out of the wood in front of me.
 Being mindful is the process, i.e. being present to me and what is arising so that I can express what I need to express as cleanly as I can.

-My sculpture practice is to do with wholeness.
-I have discovered so far that shapes from nature which hint at human form, gesture or emotion, together with a sense of mystery, can trigger the feeling of wholeness.
-My hypothesis is that these factors resonate with us as self-recognition of the wholeness already existing within us all … wholeness despite and as a result of our experience of brokenness.
+My sculpture practice is to do with aliveness.
+I have discovered so far that shapes from nature which hint at human form or gesture, together with a sense of mystery, can trigger feelings of aliveness and joy.
+My hypothesis is that these factors resonate with us as self-recognition of the deep being, the wholeness already existing within us all … wholeness despite and as a result of our experience of brokenness.

 I mainly now use the roots of fallen coastal New Zealand native pohutukawa trees for my raw materials and inspiration.
 There is powerful symbolism in the way these roots are being exposed in increasing numbers, for our human condition and situation on Earth, and in the convoluted roots themselves, for our stories of life’s twists and turns.